Food micro-areas

 South Beach vs Brickell dinner

-South Beach wins when the evening should stay walkable from the hotel.
-Brickell wins when the stay is mainland-led or the group wants a more polished dinner lane.
+South Beach wins when the first and last hour should stay walkable from the hotel.
+Brickell wins when the stay is mainland-led or the group wants a polished dinner lane without crossing back to the beach.

 South Beach